 \subsection{Result Analysis and Training Visualization}

-\paragraph{Number of Context-Senstive Models} Figure \ref{fig:number_proxies} shows the accuracy on the testing set of the three ensemble approaches (Majority Voting, PCA, and MLP) when using different numbers of CS models to form the ensemble models.
+\paragraph{Number of Context-Sensitive Models} Figure \ref{fig:number_proxies} shows the accuracy on the testing set of the three ensemble approaches (Majority Voting, PCA, and MLP) when using different numbers of CS models to form the ensemble models.
 For a number of selected CS models, we run experiments on all possible combinations.
 To be specific, when selecting $r$ from the $n=8$ CS models where $r=\{1,2,\ldots,n\}$, we run experiments on all of the $C^n_r$=$\frac{n!}{(n-r)!*r!}$ combinations.
 For the MLP-based ensemble approach, we repeat the same experiments three times for one given combination, which leads to $3*C^n_r$ runs of experiments for the MLP-based ensemble approach.
-The results show that MLP-based approach consistently performs the best, and both of our proposed approaches (MLP-based and PCA-based) perform constantly better than simple ensemble method, e.g., majority voting.
-In addition, the results indicate that the accuracy scores on the testing set starts to saturate when we use more than six CS models.
-This might be the reason that the field-sensitive model, forest-sensitive model and mountain-sensitive model learn similar rules and perform similarly on the testing set.
+The results show that the MLP-based approach consistently performs the best, and both of our proposed approaches (MLP-based and PCA-based) perform constantly better than the simple ensemble method, e.g., majority voting.
+In addition, the results indicate that the accuracy scores on the testing set start to saturate when we use more than six CS models.
+This might be the reason that the field-sensitive model, forest-sensitive model, and mountain-sensitive model learn similar rules and perform similarly on the testing set.
 Therefore, assembling these similar CS models might not lead to a significant increase in global accuracy on the testing set.
-In Appendix B, we conduct cross validation of the CS models on the CS clusters, and in Appendix C, we study the impact of each CS model on the ensemble models by showing their shapley values.